ZacharyW-d/Agoda_Interview/README.md

-This repository is for and only for code presentation for interview at RPX.
+This repository is for and only for code presentation for interview at Agoda.

 For confidentiality purpose, the original data files used are not included.